-Ore handled by the crushers in pit is transported by a conveyor belt to an intermediate storage on surface, along with ore from the surface crusher.
+Ore handled by the crushers in pit is transported on conveyor belts to an intermediate storage on surface, where it is mixed with ore from the surface crusher fed in by a separate conveyor line.
 From the intermediate storage another conveyor belt transports the ore up to the main ore storage beside the processing plant.
-The main ore storage has a storage capacity corresponding to about one day's production, providing some buffer for the production.
+The main ore storage has a storage capacity corresponding to about one day's production, providing buffer for the production.